Upload your PhD Dissertation

 File types should be PDF.
 In most cases candidates will already have a PDF-file that is used for printing purposes.
 Word files can be turned into PDF by choosing File -> Save as Adobe PDF.

-Please submit your thesis as one single PDF.
-In case one or more chapters are embargoed please indicate so on Form VI.
+Please submit your dissertation as one single PDF.
+In case one or more chapters are embargoed please indicate so on Appendix 4.
 Further editing is done by our metadata specialists.
 Also submit the DOI's from chapters that have already been published as articles.
 The cover and propositions can be submitted separately.

 When you would like to store your research data please contact the Leiden Research Data Office.